 Half lemon (per serving)

-Add ginger and water.
-Cover and bring to boil.
-Stir and simmer at medium heat for 20 minutes.
+Add water and vegetables and stir well.
+Then cover the pot and bring to boil.
+Stir and simmer at medium heat for about 20 minutes.

-Serve with the lemon juice and sprinkle some fresh basil.
-Season with salt to taste.
+Serve with halved lemon and sprinkle on some fresh coriander.

 This recipe is for 4 servings.
 Remaining bowls can be stored in the refrigerator for up to 3 days but no more than 3 days.
 It is always best to have any food fresh so I don’t usually keep leftovers refrigerated for more than 3 days and never in the freezer!